Top 5 Most Dramatic Walks in the Highlands

 Posted on Feb 24, 2015 by Luke Partridge

-Here’s my Top five most dramatic walks in the Highlands of Scotland (in no particular order!):
+Here’re my top five most dramatic walks in the Highlands of Scotland (in no particular order!):

 1. The Saddle, Kintail

-The saddle gains it’s spot in my top five due to the ridge line connecting the Saddle and it’s neighbouring top, Meallan Odhar, known as the Forcan Ridge.
-This ridgeline offers a challenging grade 1/2 scramble, with lots of exposure for those with a head for heights to enjoy.
-For others, however, an opt-out path exists avoiding the technicalities, whilst retaining the character of the mountain.
+The saddle gains its spot in my top five due to the ridge line connecting the Saddle and its neighbouring top, Meallan Odhar, known as the Forcan Ridge.
+This ridge line offers a challenging grade 1/2 scramble, with lots of exposure for those with a head for heights to enjoy.
+For others, however, there is an opt-out path that avoids the technicalities whilst retaining the character of the mountain.

 Starting from a bothy named Shenevall which lies at the foot of the neighbouring An Teallach (a mountain for those seeking a more technical adventure) the round is normally tackled in a clockwise fashion taking in Bein a Chlaidheimh, Sgurr Ban, Mullach Coire Mhic Fhearchair, Beinn Tarsuinn, A’Mhaighdean and Ruadh Stac Mor to complete this horse shoe, before returning back to the bothy.

-Not sure about the difference between Munros, Corbetts and Grahamas?
+- Confused about the difference between Munros, Corbetts and Grahams?
 Find out here.

-We offer a range of fantastic and unforgettable walking adventure trips for every kind of fitness level, just check out the list below to see some of our next available tours and find the right one for you.
+Below you’ll see a available range of unforgettable walking tours for every kind of fitness level, just click the list below to explore some of our next available tours and find the right one for you.

 Like this post?
 Read Top 5 Epic Scottish Landscapes